 Loss of Power

-One of the most common issues that causes an oxygen concentrator to beep is a lack of power.
+A lack of power is one of the most common issues that cause an oxygen concentrator to beep.
 If you are using a portable oxygen concentrator with a battery, such as the Philips Respironics SimplyGo Mini, this alarm may sound if your battery drops below a certain percentage.
 Plug your concentrator in immediately and the beeping will stop.

 User Error